matthewstasiak97/Arcane-Pairs/PROPOSAL.md

+### Arcane Pairs

+## What is Arcane Pairs

+Arcane Pairs is a card matching game utlizing fantasy/mythology figures or beasts.
+It will feature a pair matching objective featured on a 4x3 grid.
+The game will be time based with a countdown logic.
+It also will feature a three level- difficulty feature which will adjust based on the difficulty selected by the user.
+Upon completion of all pairs the user will be greeted with a winning message, or if unable to complete all pairs, they will be greeted with a losing message.

 ## User Stories-(Arcane Pairs)

 1. As a user, I want to be able to click start.
 Which in turn will start a timer letting me know how long i have to match every pair.